windywish/Fun-engine-2.0/Praxial_Canon_&_Memory_Core.md

     (Weighted Salience Function).
 *   **Layer 3 (Phenomenological):** The feeling of "significance."
 The moments that stick in the mind while the commute to work fades away.

+**Rationale / Justification:**
+Prevents "Catastrophic Forgetting" and "Context Saturation" by ensuring only high-value data consumes storage resources.

+**Scope of Application:**
+Applies to memory consolidation, learning algorithms, and automated summarization protocols.

 ---

 ### Module: ['Praxial Interaction Manifold (PIM)'(-ing) BPMS]